-- Air transport (optional).
+- Air transport (national and international), optional.

-- Excursions indicated as “optional”.
+- Excursions indicated as optional.

 At Mater we know that accommodation is much more than a place to sleep.
 It is an opportunity to experience the local culture.
 Because of this, our itineraries are designed to stay in local hotels and, whenever possible, have an experience in the family home.
 The published price is in standard hotels, but we have options in superior and luxury category hotels.
 We work with inns, rooms, and charming hotels.

 At Mater we always search for alternative activities to those usually chosen by large groups of tourists so that you can have more intimate and authentic experiences, without missing out on the most emblematic places in Argentina.